Frequently Asked Questions & Data Coverage

 Why are sale prices not included?

-In many Canadian provinces including Alberta, historical residential sale prices are not fully public record.
+In many Canadian provinces, historical residential sale prices are not fully public record.
 Access to MLS sale data is restricted to licensed real estate professionals.
 Property Proof only displays publicly accessible property history data.

 What cities does Property Proof cover?